 Brian Clement

 My lifelong fascination is with language.
 I studied literature and psychoanalysis at UMass Amherst and The New School, then philosophy at The European Graduate School.
-Film, really, has brought these interests together.
-I wrote for the Seattle International Film Festival and worked in artist relations and events at Frameline and Telluride.
-My current writing project considers visual perception and knowing in contemporary cinema.
-Cognitive science and the insights of psychoanalysis rarely meet, but together can expand our appreciation for this medium with an exceptionally rich capacity to communicate – both with and beyond words.
+Film has brought these interests together.
+I have written for the Seattle International Film Festival and worked in artist relations and events at Frameline and Telluride.

 I am of Irish heritage and support boycott, divestment, and sanctions.
 I live with my Australian Shepherd in the foothills of the Rocky Mountains.